 The First Minister's Reading Challenge was launched in 2016 for Primaries 4 to 7 and expanded to include all primary and secondary schools as well as libraries and community groups in its third year.
 Scottish Book Trust, the national charity changing lives through reading and writing, delivers this exciting reading initiative on behalf of the Scottish Government and every school in Scotland is invited to take part.

-From Monday 14 June to Friday 18 June, Scottish Book Trust will host the First Minister’s Reading Challenge Festival, with digital events that schools can join online via their website(this will open in a new window).
+From Monday 14 June to Friday 18 June, Scottish Book Trust will host the First Minister’s Reading Challenge Festival, with digital events that schools can join online via their website.
 Events include creative writing with Patrice Lawrence, a draw along with Ross Collins and a wildlife walk with Hamza Yassin.
 Events will be available to watch on demand until the end of August.

 Marc Lambert, CEO of Scottish Book Trust, said: